fum-cs/fds/docs/intro-linear-algebra.md

 ![](../assets/images/linear-algebra/b-determinant-orientation.svg)

-The situation for the $\textit{sign}$ volume of the parallelepiped is no different: when the vectors are *counterclockwise* oriented, we say the vectors are *positively oriented* (i.e., positive volume); when the vectors are *clockwise* oriented, we say the vectors are *negatively oriented* (i.e., negative volume).
+The situation for the $$\textit{sign}$$ volume of the parallelepiped is no different: when the vectors are *counterclockwise* oriented, we say the vectors are *positively oriented* (i.e., positive volume); when the vectors are *clockwise* oriented, we say the vectors are *negatively oriented* (i.e., negative volume).

 ### The 2 X 2 determinant

 Recall that matrices are invertible or nonsingular when their columns are linearly independent.
 By extension, the determinant allow us to whether the columns of a matrix a linearly independent.
-To understand this method, let's examine the $2 \times 2$ special case first.
+To understand this method, let's examine the $$2 \times 2$$ special case first.

 Consider a square matrix as: